PinoutLTD/libp2p-ws-proxy/README.md

 Then you can connect a websocket client and libp2p nodes to proxy messages between them.

 #### Service file
 A systemd service file may be used.
 This is meant for `ubuntu` user, change appropriately.
+Also, make sure to locate node with `whereis node`
 ```
 [Unit]
 Description= Libp2p Proxy Service